The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 Knitting By The Sea by Lisa Lessard

 Knitting by the Sea Podcast is hosted by Lisa (Saratogaknitting on Ravelry and Instagram) and she lives in Marblehead, MA.
 The podcast is recording in Lisa’s home that has a lot of history.

-What We Love: The segments on The Knitting By The Sea podcast feature Lisa’s projects, Meet the designer, different types of yarn and fabulous patterns.
+I Love: The segments on The Knitting By The Sea podcast feature Lisa’s projects, Meet the designer, yarn and fabulous patterns.

 Skeindeer Knits by Eli